Back To Search Results

 Evaluation

-Spectral-domain optical coherence tomography (OCT) is noninvasive, quick, and widely available.
-It is suitable for diagnosing and monitoring retinal pigment epithelium atrophy, myopic CNV, and myopic tractional maculopathy.
-OCT provides a regular measurement of retinal and choroidal thickness and subretinal or intraretinal fluid.
-It also highlights the presence of macular holes, retinoschisis, or detachments.
+Spectral-domain optical coherence tomography (OCT) scanning is noninvasive, quick, and widely available.
+This scan is suitable for diagnosing and monitoring retinal pigment epithelium atrophy, myopic CNV, and myopic tractional maculopathy.
+OCT provides a regular measurement of retinal and choroidal thickness and subretinal or intraretinal fluid and also highlights the presence of macular holes, retinoschisis, or detachments.
 Dome-shaped maculopathy is best visualized on radial or vertical OCT slices (see Image.
 Dome-Shaped Maculopathy on Vertical Optical Coherence Tomography Scan).

 Treatment / Management